go-goe/goe/README.md

 }

 type Database struct {
-	Status  *Status // status will be on the default scheme *UserScheme // all structs on UserScheme will be created inside user scheme *Authentication `goe:"scheme"` // will create Authentication scheme *goe.DB
+	Status  *Status // status will be on the default schema *UserSchema // all structs on UserSchema will be created inside user schema *Authentication `goe:"schema"` // will create Authentication schema *goe.DB
 }
 ```

 > [!TIP]
-> On SQLite any scheme will be a new attached db file.
+> On SQLite any schema will be a new attached db file.

 [Back to Contents](#content)